nasoq/nasoq.github.io/nasoq_docs/docs/getting-started-lbl.md

 cmake -DMKL_ROOT_PATH=path/to/intel -DMETIS_ROOT_PATH=path/to//metis-5.1.0/build/Linux-x86_64/  -DCMAKE_BUILD_TYPE=Release ..
 ```

-After setting up dependencies, You can call LBL solver to solve your linear system by including ```<linear_solver_wrapper.h>``` and preparing its inputs as shown in the following code.
+After setting up dependencies, You can call LBL solver to solve your linear system by including ```<linear_solver_wrapper.h>``` and preparing its inputs, as shown in the following code.

 ```C++
 #include "linear_solver_wrapper.h"